Storm of Love: Current main characters

-The flagship couple Alfons and Hildegard Sonnbichler have been employees of the Fürstenhof for decades; she in the kitchen, and he a very capable concierge.
-Alfons enjoys a special relationship of mutual trust with the Saalfelds, partly because he had a relationship as a teenager with Charlotte Saalfeld, and they had a child together, Alexander.
+Alfons and Hildegard (née Hansen) Sonnbichler are the flagship couple and have been employees of the Fürstenhof for decades; she as a sous chef, and he as the very capable concierge.
+Their daughter is Marie Sonnbichler, who lives in London with her family.
+Alfons and Hildegard are extremely loyal to the Saalfelds and enjoy a special relationship of mutual trust with them.
+Alfons had a relationship as a teenager with Charlotte Saalfeld, and they had a child together, Alexander, who was raised by Werner.
+Alfons also has a daughter, Melli Morgenstern, with his former girlfriend, Gerti Schönfeld.
 Hildegard is involved in the local city council and was a candidate for mayor.
-Their daughter is Marie Sonnbichler, who since has left the Fürstenhof.
+The pair are known for their perfect marriage and generosity.
+They often open up their home to newcomers in Bichelheim.
+Everyone is welcome in the Sonnbichler house.